openpubkey/openpubkey/README.md

 #### OP Public Keys via TUF (The Update Framework)

-Docker has proposed including a log of past OP public keys in the signed TUF state which is distributed with Docker Offical Images (DOIs).
-This seems like a natural fit for the Docker use case as DOIs already depend on the intrigity of TUF.
+Docker has proposed including a log of past OP public keys in the signed [TUF](https://theupdateframework.io/) state which is distributed with Docker Offical Images (DOIs).
+This seems like a natural fit for the Docker use case as DOIs already depend on the integrity of TUF.

 #### Certificate transparency logs